lakshmi-intechcode/jng_instr_folder/week1/01_bash_git_fundamentals/bash/exercises/README.md

 	* "leia_organa"
 	* "darth_vader"
 	* "emperor_palpatine"
+* Open the darth_vader text file and add the text "I AM NOT LORD HELMET"
+	* **Bonus points** if you add the text without opening the file
+	* How can we add text to a file through a bash command?
+	* Us programmers have a "force" too, it's called Google.
+(Using it properly can make anybody a jedi)
+* Enter the following text into the text file "emperor".
+	* "I used to be beautiful, but then I took an arrow to the knee"
+* Move the emperor and darth vader into the folder "empire"
 * Lets move "luke_skywalker" and "old_man_ben" to the "tatooine" folder
 * Luke has found out old man ben is actually Obi Wan Kenobi.
 Change "old_man_ben" to "obi_wan_kenobi"
 * Now they need to escape tatooine.
 Move "han_solo" and "chewbacca" in to "tatooine"